mmamei/earthquake2016/README.md

 ## File content and structure

 - **quake_data** contains the main datasets to run the experiments.
 This fonder contains SHP files with regions' geometry, aggregated mobile phone data, aggregated company (AIDA) data, etc.
+The most important file is **list_ddf_createri.csv** containing the time series of aggregated CDR for the municipalities under study

 - **sisma2016_data** contains datasets about damage assessment and reconstructions.
 This data is extected from: https://sisma2016data.it